Learn about the health risks of using opioids and the penalties for violating laws governing its use.

 There is a “Drug-free School Zone” sign at my school.
 What does this mean?

 “Drug-Free School Zone” is a term used in the United States to denote an area within a certain distance, most commonly 1,000 feet, of the nearest school, park, or other public area.
-These signs are generally posted along all public streets at the entrances to such an area.
+Signs to this effect are generally posted along all public streets at the entrances to such an area.
 Crimes committed in these zones are often subject to additional penalties.

 Resources for those in need

-If you, or a friend of yours, are in crisis and need to speak with someone now, please do.
+If you or a friend is in crisis, speak with someone now.

-- For treatment info and where to find it, contact your local Community Services Board. (https://vacsb.org/csb-bha-directory/)
+- For information on treatment and where to find it, contact your local Community Services Board. (https://vacsb.org/csb-bha-directory/)

-- For info on how to help a friend or loved one, visit Treatment Materials for Patients (https:// nida.nih.gov/nidamed-medical-health-professionals/treatment/treatment-materials-patients).
+- For more information on how to help a friend or loved one, visit Treatment Materials for Patients (https:// nida.nih.gov/nidamed-medical-health-professionals/treatment/treatment-materials-patients).

-- To find resources for students visit SAMHSA (https://www.samhsa.gov/prevention-week/ voices-of-youth/substance-use-prevention-resources-youth-college-students).
+- To find resources for students, visit Substance Abuse and Mental Health Services Administration (SAMHSA) (https://www.samhsa.gov/prevention-week/ voices-of-youth/substance-use-prevention-resources-youth-college-students).

-Talk to a trusted adult or school official about any potential use of opioids.
+Talk to a trusted adult or school official about any potential opioid use.
 Help is available!